foldda/rda/README.md

 Recursive Delimited Array (RDA) is a text encoding format used for storing data in text strings, similar to XML and JSON.

-Unlike XML and JSON, which rely on a schema fixed to a data model, RDA uses a generic space—an expandable, multi-dimensional array—to encode any data object, regardless of its attributes or structure[^1].
+Unlike XML and JSON, which rely on a schema fixed to a data model for the encoding, RDA uses a generic space—an expandable, multi-dimensional array—to encode any data object, regardless of its attributes or structure[^1].
+Because of this simpler, “one-size-fits-all” approach, the schema-less RDA is easier to use, faster to parse and encode, and more space-efficient compared to XML and JSON.

-Compared to XML and JSON, the schema-less RDA is easier to use, faster to parse and encode, and more space-efficient, thanks to its simpler, “one-size-fits-all” approach.
-Moreover, as explained below, RDA facilitates seamless communication and collaboration between otherwise isolated devices and programs, particularly when dealing with uncertain or incompatible data models.
+Moreover, as explained below, RDA is advantangous in facilitating seamless communication and collaboration between isolated devices and programs, particularly when dealing with uncertain or incompatible data models.

 [^1]: RDA's encoding space is logically an infinitely expandable multi-dimensional array, where the number of dimensions and the size of each dimension of the multi-dimensional array of an RDA-encoded string can be expanded as required, and in RDA, a data object's attributes values are simply stored in the space as strings i.e. no specific data types.

-## The Problem Of Schema-Dependent Pipelines
+## The Problem With Exchanging Data Cross-Systems

 Reliable cross-program data exchange, such as between two systems from different vendors, or an IoT device and its control console, are often difficult to implement and maintain, as these programs can have incompatible data models due to their separate development cycles and different business requirements.
 Dedicated custom-developed pipelines are commonly required for connecting the communicating parties, using either an 'agreed' format (i.e. a schema) for the data exchange or having programmed logic in the pipelines to do the data conversion.